Skip to main content

 Best for: $10,000+ in unsecured debt that can't realistically be repaid in fullTypical rates: 0% interest on the settled amount — filed by a Licensed Insolvency Trustee

-A consumer proposal is a legal process under the Bankruptcy and Insolvency Act that can only be filed by a Licensed Insolvency Trustee (LIT).
-It lets you formally offer creditors a portion of what you owe — often 20–50 cents on the dollar — with zero interest, over up to 5 years.
-Once accepted by the majority of creditors (by dollar value), the terms are legally binding on all creditors.
-A stay of proceedings takes effect immediately upon filing, stopping collection calls, wage garnishments, and any active lawsuits.
-A consumer proposal is not bankruptcy — it's a negotiated debt settlement under federal law.
+A consumer proposal is a formal arrangement under the Bankruptcy and Insolvency Act that can only be filed by a Licensed Insolvency Trustee (LIT).
+You repay a portion of what you owe over up to five years, with zero interest on the settled amount.
+Once accepted by the majority of creditors by dollar value, the terms are legally binding on all creditors.
+A stay of proceedings takes effect on filing.
+A consumer proposal is not bankruptcy — it is a separate option under federal law that serves a different situation.

 Advantages